KTH-RPL-Planiacs/sample_based_bcbf/README.md

 # Control Barrier Functions for Sample-Based Beliefs

-This repository accompanies the paper ["Risk-Aware Robot Control in Dynamic Environments using Belief Control Barrier Functions"](https://arxiv.org/abs/2504.04097), accepted at CDC 2025, Rio de Janeiro, Brazil.
+This repository accompanies our paper:  ["Risk-Aware Robot Control in Dynamic Environments using Belief Control Barrier Functions"](https://arxiv.org/abs/2504.04097), accepted at CDC 2025, Rio de Janeiro, Brazil.

-## Why invent this tool?
+## Why This Tool?

-Real-world robots face *stochastic uncertainties* due to factors such as unmodeled dynamics, noisy sensor measurements, and partial observability.
+Real-world robots operate under **stochastic uncertainties** — caused by unmodeled dynamics, noisy sensors, and partial observability.

-We aim to **guarantee safety using only i.i.d. samples from belief distributions**, *without relying on parametric representations*.
+This tool is designed to **guarantee safety using only i.i.d. samples from belief distributions**, without relying on **parametric representations**.

-Our safety filter can run at kilo-Hz rates, ensuring **real-time performance**.
+### ✅ Key Features
+- **Provable safety guarantees** under uncertainty
+- **No parametric modeling required** — works directly with i.i.d. samples from any Bayesian state estimator
+- **Real-time performance** at **kilo-Hz rates**, suitable for robotics

 ## Installation
 Clone the repository: